grrlgeek/sql-docs/docs/integration-services/load-data-to-from-oracle-generic.md

 # Load data from or into Oracle database

-This document focuses on how to export data from and load data into Oracle data source in SSIS.
+This document focuses on how to export data from and load data into Oracle data database.

 ## Install Oracle Client